UML Getting Started - UML Modeling in Eclipse

 In this section, you are going to build an executable application with the User class.

 1. Create a Main class.
-In the Package Explorer, right-click on the package myapp and select New > Class from the popup menu.
+In the Package Explorer, right-click on the myapp package and select New > Class from the popup menu.

 New Java class